Bixie/Zoolander-ZOOcart-iDEAL/README.md

 **This is not a valid or secure payment method!
 The result of the payment in the website is only a indication!**
 **Confirmation of the payment can only come from the bank directly via dashboard or mail.**

+###ABN Internetkassa
+_ideal-internetkassa_
+* Key 1: SHA1 IN key
+* Key 2: SHA1 OUT key
+* Key 3: unused

+For more info on config on bank-side, see the [readme](https://github.com/Bixie/Zoolander-ZOOcart-iDEAL/tree/master/ideal/idealcheckout/gateways/ideal-internetkassa) in gateway folder (Dutch).

 ----